r0nk/ward/README.md

 Ward is a new kind of debugger, that draws out the state machine of the program you're debugging.

-It currently only works with brainfuck, but (hopefully) will be ported to other platforms soon.

 ![screenshot](http://i.imgur.com/PINcCUy.gif)

+It currently only works with brainfuck, but the current focus is on getting it ported to other platforms.